codingnninja/laravel-render-template/README.md

 ## 1. Set up an account on render.com

-Now, you need to [click to sign up](https://dashboard.render.com/login) on Render.
+You need to [click to sign up](https://dashboard.render.com/login) on Render.
 It is preferable to sign up with GitHub since you will be using GitHub in the hosting process.

 ## 2. Force Laravel to accept only https